 Will there be something for the kids to do?

 A new family quiz has been designed to guide visitors through the new different zones.
-Quizzes will be available from the welcome desk on arrival (take away pencils are provided).
+Quizzes will be available from the welcome desk on arrival (take away pens are provided).

 Can I book a group/school visit?